 IDEA!
-Stern light on housing cover for pre 2010 units
+LED Stern light on Frame Case Cover

 The plastic cover is very strong - easy to drill holes to fit a stern light - some ingenuity needed for the wiring and angling of the light, but the height is ideal.

 In 2010 we changed the shape of the Frame Case for this purpose and offer an upgrade with LED Stern Light - rated at 3NM - burns only 1.5W or 0.1amps.